-A fixture in my daily life, E is prudent, unprejudiced, intelligent and just a little bit silly.
-A native of Moscow, Russia, E came to New Mexico on a student exchange with Moscow State University.
+My husband is prudent, brilliant, and fair-minded.
+He is also hilarious in a dry, sly way.
+A native of Moscow, Russia, Egor came to New Mexico on a student exchange from Moscow State University.
 We met at a Fourth of July celebration hosted by my folks.
 At the end of a riotous evening punctuated by an aerial rocket slamming into my mother’s ankle, I sent the handsome intellectual home with copies of Lord of the Flies and The Painted Bird.
 Poor fellow!

-I ignored my father’s admonitions against fraternizing with the Russians, and began writing letters to the dashing E. When my parents left town I slyly arranged our first date, which was a fiasco.
-I wept loudly for the next three days, only to squeal ecstatically when he called to arrange a second date.
-It has been smooth sailing every since.
+Since I ignored my father’s admonitions against fraternizing with “The Russians,” I began writing letters to the dashing Egor.
+I even arranged our first date when my parents were out of town.
+Over-planned by me, our date was a fiasco.
+I lamented to my best friend for the next three days, only to squeal in ecstasy when he called to arrange a second date.
+It has been smooth sailing ever since.

-E is also enjoys music.
-He plays both acoustic and electric guitar, and harmonica.
-Currently, he is contemplating purchasing a quality accordion, to replace the inexpensive one I bought for his birthday.
-Except for our shared love for Baroque, our musical tastes are generally incongruous.
-He prefers acoustic rock and lyrical artists while I prefer goth and industrial.
+E also plays the harmonica and guitar.
+A quality accordion is his next purchase since the inexpensive one I bought for his birthday is too small for his hands.
+Except for our shared love for Baroque, our musical tastes are incongruous.
+Acoustic rock and lyrical artists are his favorites, while I prefer old school goth and industrial.